MCLEANS/ESP8266_FreeRTOS_TEMPLATE/README.md

 ```

 * Set serial port under Serial Flasher Options.
-* `make monitor` baud rate set to what you set in the example.
+* `make monitor` baud rate set to what you set your firmware.

 ### Build and Flash